arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/FSx.md

 - Seamless integration with S3
     - Can read S3 buckets as a file system (through FSx)
     - Can write the output back to S3 (through FSx)
+- Ability to both process the **hot data** in a parallel and distributed fashion as well as easily store the **cold data** on Amazon S3

 ## FSx Deployment Options
 - **Scratch File System**